Housing Studies BTEC HNC

-The course will enable you to develop a range of employability skills to work in housing management, frontline housing support services, management posts in Local Authorities and Registered Social Landlords (RSL), finance, housing development, regeneration, advocacy and homelessness.
+The course will enable you to work in housing management, frontline housing support services, management posts in Local Authorities and Registered Social Landlords (RSL), finance, housing development, regeneration, advocacy and homelessness.

 Recent graduates from this course have gone onto roles such as Housing Manager, Area Housing Officer and Case Management Coordinator.

 Students who complete the HNC may gain entry to the third year part-time of the BA (Hons) in Housing Studies.